yujunmjiang/data-structures-fall-19/week06/README.md

 });
 ```

+#### Part One: Write and execute a query for your AA data PostgreSQL

 Base on the data model in [weekly assignment 04](https://github.com/yujunmjiang/data-structures-fall-19/tree/master/week04), I used SQL statement to query address and Geocode from AA dataset.

 ```javascript